Skip to main content

 healthcare facilities

-This helps them to identify any false alarms or accidental press and therefore optimizes medical staff re- sources.
+This helps identify any false alarms or accidental presses, optimizing medical staff resources.

 Securing people and hospital assets

 It is impossible to deliver the needed patient care with- out a safe and secure environment to work.
-An integrated security system helps security teams to take proactive measures that protect staff, patients, and valuable assets, leaving medical teams to focus on what’s important, which is treating patients and saving lives.
+An integrated security system helps security teams to take proactive measures that protect staff, patients, and valuable assets.
+This allows medical teams to focus on treating patients and saving lives.

-According to a 2016 GAO study, Additional Efforts Need- ed to Help Protect Health Care Workers from Workplace Violence, rates of violence against healthcare workers are 12-times higher than rates for the overall U.S. workforce.
-From verbal abuse to physical assaults, healthcare workers face threats on a daily basis, all while providing care for their patients.
+According to a 2016 GAO study, rates of violence against healthcare workers are 12 times higher than rates for the overall U.S. workforce.
+From verbal abuse to physical assaults, healthcare workers face threats daily while providing care for their patients.

 healthcare facilities

-Hearing who is there is one thing but seeing who is there, is better.
-It can prevent spoofing, where someone pretends to be someone they are not.
-Having video verification that the individual’s photo on their ID card matches who is seen on the video screen enhances security.
+Hearing who is there is helpful, but seeing who is there is better.
+It prevents spoofing, where someone pretends to be someone they are not.
+Video verification ensures the individual's photo on their ID card matches who is on the video screen, enhancing security.

-Beyond the security aspect, audio plays a central role in delivering critical communication solutions such as safe evacuation of staff and patients in the event of a fire emergency.
-A voice-based emergency evacuation system, also known as Public Address and Voice Alarm system, that is certified for EN54-16, empowers your security teams to deliver voice messages and alerts for such life critical situations.
+Beyond security, audio is crucial in delivering critical communication solutions.
+For example, in a fire emergency, a voice-based evacuation system, or Public Address and Voice Alarm system, certified for EN54-16, allows security teams to deliver voice messages and alerts for life-critical situations.

 Streamlining hospital operations

-Imagine a situation where the emergency entrance is ob- structed by a delivery vehicle while an ambulance with a critically ill patient is approaching.
-This results in unnec- essary delays, resources, and frustrations among staff and the patient.
-Audio can play a pivotal role in proactively eliminating the situation from happening.
+Imagine an emergency entrance blocked by a delivery vehicle while an ambulance with a critically ill patient approaches.
+This causes unnecessary delays, resource waste, and frustration among staff and patients.
+Audio can play a crucial role in proactively preventing such situations.

-While video provides real-time view of such critical areas, it doesn’t help the security team to act on what they see.
-Thanks to open standards such as ONVIF and SIP, an IP speaker can automatically dispatch recorded warning messages as soon as an obstruction is detected through video analytics.
-In circumstances where manual intervention is needed such as a helicopter landing on the helipad, the security operator can send live voice messages through the IP speaker using a video management terminal.
-With the built-in microphone, an IP speaker enables ambient listening around the vicinity of the helipad and ambulance entryway.
-This not only empowers the security to hear what they see in real time but is also helpful for training of security personnel in the future.
+For scenarios requiring manual intervention, such as a helicopter landing on the helipad, the security operator can send live voice messages through the IP speaker using a video management terminal.
+The built-in microphone of an IP speaker allows ambient listening around the helipad and ambulance entryway.
+This empowers security personnel to hear what they see in real time and is also useful for future training.

-Use of audio can stretch well beyond the emergency entryway in a hospital setting.
-With integration to video management and access control systems, audio can become an assistive tool in helping to streamline daily functions throughout a hospital.
+Audio’s benefits extend beyond the emergency entryway in a hospital.
+Integrated with video management and access control systems, audio can assist in streamlining daily operations throughout the hospital.

 healthcare facilities

-Within Operating theatres, intensive care wards, and treatment rooms, an IP cleanroom intercom helps nurses and surgeons to get immediate help while performing a surgery.
+Within operating theatres, intensive care wards, and treatment rooms, an IP cleanroom intercom helps nurses and surgeons get immediate help during surgery.

-With the possibility to connect to a foot switch, an IP cleanroom intercom can be set to dispatch pre-recorded messages to IP speakers installed in other staff areas of the hospital.
-This saves precious time in such critical situations as medical staff do not need to remove gloves or wash hands to seek for additional help.
+By connecting to a foot switch, an IP cleanroom intercom can dispatch pre-recorded messages to IP speakers in other staff areas.
+This saves precious time, as medical staff do not need to remove gloves or wash hands to seek additional help.

 healthcare facilities

 IP cleanroom intercoms are easy to clean, can withstand most chemicals, and are resistant to bacteria and other contagions.
-They can also be used in isolation rooms to al- low quarantined patients to communicate with staff while allowing for efficient disinfection.
+They can also be used in isolation rooms to allow quarantined patients to communicate with staff while enabling efficient disinfection.

-The healthcare use cases highlighted in this article under- score the critical role audio communication plays in trans- forming the healthcare landscape, and without a doubt, audio provides a critical piece to any security solution.
+The healthcare use cases highlighted in this article underscore the critical role audio communication plays in transforming the healthcare landscape.
+Without a doubt, audio provides a critical piece to any security solution.